-- 1. Double check all wires so that they do not come in contact with any heat sources like exhaust manifolds, and EGR crossovers, etc. - 2.
-Double check the wires that lead from the microswitch to ensure they do not interfere with the operation of the carburetor linkage. - 3.
-Make sure the relay and the fuse are serviceable and mounted securely.
+- 1. Double Check all wires so that they do not come in contact with any heat sources like exhaust manifolds, and EGR crossovers, etc. - 2.
+Double Check the wires that lead from the microswitch to ensure that they do not interfere with the operation of the throttle body linkage.

-You are ready to hook up your battery and prepare your vehicle to run.
+You are now ready to hook up your battery and prepare your vehicle to run.